thomashirtz/zhongwen-anki/README.md

 # Chinese Card Generator

 The **Chinese Card Generator** is a Python package designed to streamline the process of creating **Anki flashcards** for learning Chinese.
-It combines **ChatGPT**-generated content with customized Python processing to turn lists of Chinese words into formatted Anki cards, making it easier to review and learn new Chinese vocabulary.
+It combines **LLM**-generated content with customized Python processing to turn lists of Chinese words into formatted Anki cards, making it easier to review and learn new Chinese vocabulary.

 This package automates the process of:
-1. Taking a list of Chinese words and requesting **ChatGPT** to generate related content such as example sentences, synonyms, and dictionary definitions.
+1. Taking a list of Chinese words and requesting an **LLM** (such as ChatGPT) to generate related content such as example sentences, synonyms, and dictionary definitions.
 2. Processing the generated content using Python scripts to format the data into Anki flashcards.
 3. Adding useful tone markings on Chinese characters and providing fields such as **pinyin**, **translations**, **example sentences**, and **synonyms** to facilitate efficient language learning.